John 10:1

 “The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly.

-Jesus did not come principally to free us from sin or to give us a new nature.
-He came to give us a new life which includes those other things.
-When we preach the gospel, we are telling people about the new life that Jesus offers to all (Acts 5:20).
+(c) I came that they may have life.
+Jesus did not come to make bad people good, but to give life to the dead (John 3:15–16, 5:24).
+He came to give us what we did not have—newness of life (Rom.
+6:4–5).
+When we preach the gospel, we proclaim the new life that Jesus offers to all (Acts 5:20).

 John 10:16